St Augustine's Church, Even Swindon: Interior

 Other artwork in the church includes the apse painting, two icons and two triptychs designed and painted by Fleur Kelly in the late 1980s and 1990s.
-The apse painting consists of the central figure of Christ Pantocator with Mary and Child and an elderly St Augustine.
+The painting in the semi-dome of the apse depicts Christ Pantocrator, flanked by Mary and Child and an elderly St Augustine, on a gold background; Julian Orbach writes that the apse is "much enhanced" by the work.
 The icons to the sides of the apse are of Pope Gregory the Great and King Ethelbert of Kent.
 The triptychs are of the Virgin Mary and Child, and St Augustine holding a model of the current church.

 There are six stained glass windows: three in the apse and the ocular window high in the nave above the apse arch date from the earlier years of the church.
-Two other windows on the South side are from the 1950s.
+Two other windows on the south side are from the 1950s.
 The south window of St Peter is by Basil Barber, an apprentice of Sir Ninian Comper.

 Parish

+A district (parish) was created for the new church in 1930, from parts of the parishes of Rodbourne Cheney and Swindon New Town (the latter being the parish of St Mark's, the first church for the railway town, consecrated in 1845).

 From 2004 until 2018, St Augustine's was joined in a united benefice with All Saints, Ferndale and St Barnabas, Gorse Hill.
 Since late 2018, St Augustine's is a separate parish.

 Music

-The church has a strong musical tradition, the choir of the early days consisted of a choir of men and boys numbering nearly 50.
+The church has a strong musical tradition, the choir of the early days having nearly 50 men and boys.
 Women were allowed into the choir for the first time in the mid-1970s.
-The choir presented the nameplate of the steam engine "Westminster Abbey" to the choirboys there, and it can still be seen in the choir school to this day.
+The choir presented the nameplate of the steam engine "Westminster Abbey" to the choirboys there, and it can still be seen in the choir school.
 The church returned to Westminster Abbey to commemorate the presentation in March 2015.

-Sir John Betjeman was said to be a regular visitor to choral evensong and once hosted the choir at his Wantage Estate for a summer choir camp.
+Sir John Betjeman was said to be a regular visitor to choral evensong and once hosted the choir at his Wantage estate for a summer choir camp.
 The choir has previously sung in cathedrals and major churches including St Paul's, Westminster Abbey and St Mary Redcliffe and was well known in the locality for its size and quality.

 The church has had two organs.
 The pipe organ of two manuals and 12 stops (896 pipes), built by Hele of Plymouth, was decommissioned in 2003, and most of the pipework and action has been removed except for the large Open Diapason display pipes, some pedal pipes and the bottom 12 notes of the Dulciana stop which are now displayed on the church floor.

-The current organ is a two-manual digital organ of 33 speaking stops.
-This organ was donated to the church in 2003, and the church has had five recitals by Professor Ian Tracey, Organist Titulaire of Liverpool Anglican Cathedral.
-The speakers of the digital organ are positioned high up in the organ loft, about 30 ft above the North stalls of the choir.
+The current organ is a two-manual digital organ of 33 speaking stops, donated to the church in 2003.
+The loudspeakers are positioned high up in the organ loft, about 30 ft above the north stalls of the choir.